mohammedatef555/alwasl/README.md

   - Sms to notify the users when their transaction status gets changed
   - Call system that the user can insert their transaction ID and they will notify by sms with their current transaction ID - to try call this (+1 858 283 3095)
   - The full report + use case diagram [see here](https://docs.google.com/document/d/e/2PACX-1vSAI7shNiYtIxMylTuOipy7ouKRj5PPGmCyagyjz7nOU-8kfX6aaGbAONATWNP0kOP9dWhEy7E7Cwp1/pub)

+  The last two features can help people who don't have the internet.

 ### Tools